 The main Kamakhya Tempe is a Shakti Peeth, where the Yoni and womb of the Goddess Sati landed as Shiva danced the Tandava.

-Indian temples normally stay open all year round, but unique about the Kamakhya Tempe is that it closes its doors with the dark time and honours the Feminine rhythm of nature.
+The Kamakhya Tempe closes its doors with the first days of the darkening halfbof the year and honours the Feminine rhythm of nature.

-It closes three days a year for the menstruation of nature after the longest day bleeds into darkening nights, the lengthening nights become the menstrual flow of nature.
-The temple is in the hands of priests as the orthodox religion is high class and male driven.
+It closes for the three days in a year that are the bleeding of Kamakhya.
+This is the menstruation of nature after the longest day of solstice bleeds into darkening nights, the lengthening nights become the menstrual flow of nature.
+The temple is in the hands of priests as the orthodox religion is high class and male driven

 Tantric legend says that one day it will go to the hands of women shamans and be reversed so as to open in the night time hours instead of the day.